Call Today! 815-324-2550

 • Supplemental Procedures

-The best part about CBCT imaging is how easy it is for our you — the CBCT scanner takes less than a minute to make a single rotation around your head and you’re finished.
+The best part about CBCT imaging is its ease of use.
+The CBCT scanner takes less than one minute to make a single rotation around your head, providing all the information Dr. Conness needs for your implant treatment.

-Digital x-rays are another example of state-of-the-art technology that Dr. Conness uses to provide you with advanced diagnostic care.
-The standard type of x-rays are difficult to store and you can only view a few of them at a time.
-But digital x-rays are easy to store and they’re instantly retrievable, so Dr. Conness can easily review your dental history.
+Digital X-rays are another example of state-of-the-art technology our dentist in Ottawa, IL uses to provide you with advanced diagnostic care.
+The standard type of X-rays are difficult to store, and you can only view a few of them at a time.
+However, digital X-rays are easy to store and are instantly retrievable for convenient dentist review.

 Frequently Asked Questions